Articles

 What Is Gabbeh?
 Everything You Need to Know about Gabbeh!

-Khorjins have many uses and are woven in various sizes, which can be divided into three categories: small, normal and large.
-Khorjins that are prepared in small size consist of two squares that are sewn on a rectangle.
-This type of khorjin is used to store documents and valuables or ornaments, some of which are used by nomadic women while riding, and they hang it in front of the horse’s saddle and put their belongings inside.
-The second type, which are ordinary khorjins, are woven in the size of 100 x 50 cm and are used for moving food and living tools.
-The third type of khorjins are woven in dimensions of 150 x 100 cm and in larger dimensions, and their pockets are rectangular, and they are often woven in Chaharmahal Bakhtiari province.
-Khorjin is woven in two ways.
+The second type, which are ordinary saddlebags.
+They are woven in the size of 100 x 50 cm and are used for moving food and living tools.
+The third type them are woven in dimensions of 150 x 100 cm and larger dimensions.
+Their pockets are rectangular and they are often woven in Chaharmahal-Bakhtiari province.
 It is either woven by knotting like a carpet or it is done with a spinning machine like a nomadic tent.

-The looms are erected both horizontally and vertically.
-Khorjin patterns also have a lot of variety, but more than geometric elements are designed on them.
-Currently, due to the settlement of nomads, the weaving of khorjin is not like the past, and the people’s need for it is not the same as in the past.
-Among the khorjins that are woven in Iran, the Ardabil woven ones are of higher quality and more durable.
+Saddle bag patterns also have a lot of variety, but more than geometric elements are designed on them.
+Currently, due to the settlement of nomads, the weaving of it is not like in the past.
+The Ardabil saddlebags are of higher quality and more durable than the saddlebags that are woven in Iran.
+You may be planning to buy a saddlebag, so please check this section.

 Antique-Afshar-khorjin,-circa-1900